vukics/cppqed/doc/buildsystem.markdown

 If `make install` was called for C++QEDcore and the installation prefix is a standard system path (e.g. `/usr`, `/usr/local`), then other sub-projects will find the core libraries automatically.
-If the libraries are installed to a non-system prefix (e.g. `~/local`), this prefix can be added to the search path in other sub-projects by calling Cmake with `-DCMAKE_PREFIX_PATH=~/local`.
+If the libraries are installed to a non-system prefix (e.g. `~/local`), this prefix can be added to the search path in other sub-projects by calling %CMake with `-DCMAKE_PREFIX_PATH=~/local`.
 The same is true for C++QEDelements.

 #### Libraries are not installed ####

 It is possible to use C++QED libraries directly from the build directory where they were compiled.
 Libraries from build directories are even found automatically most of the time, because these build directories are registered in the [Cmake registry][cmake-registry].
-You can override those locations by giving hints to Cmake where to find the build directories:
+You can override those locations by giving hints to %CMake where to find the build directories:

 * `-DCPPQED_DIR=<path>`: override path to the build directory of the core component